-5. Not later than twelve months before each Review Meeting, an Organizational Meeting will be held to allocate Contracting Parties to country groups (see section V), and to elect the Review Meeting President and Vice-Presidents, and group Coordinators, Rapporteurs, Chairpersons, and Vice-Chairpersons.

-6. In advance of the Organizational Meeting, the Secretariat shall circulate to the Contracting Parties a background information booklet containing guidance such as introducing the Joint Convention and its associated rules of procedure and guidelines.
-This background information booklet should also contain previous Country Group Review documents (e.g., Summary Reports, Organizational Meeting and Review Meeting President's Reports, synopses of guidance, and lessons learned).
+- 5. Not later than twelve months before each Review Meeting, an Organizational Meeting will be held to allocate Contracting Parties to Country Groups (see Section V), and to elect the Review Meeting President and Vice-Presidents, and group Co-ordinators, Rapporteurs, Chairpersons, and Vice-Chairpersons. - 6.
+In advance of the Organizational Meeting, the Secretariat shall circulate to the Contracting Parties a background information brochure containing guidance such as introducing the Joint Convention and its associated Rules of procedure and guidelines.

 III.1.
-Nomination of the President and Vice-Presidents
+Nomination of the President and Vice-President

 7. Not later than three months before the Organizational Meeting, the Secretariat will request Contracting Parties to submit in writing the name of any individual that the Contracting Party is nominating for election to the position of President or Vice-President.
 Not later than two months before the Organizational Meeting, as part of such nomination, a Contracting Party shall provide, in writing, relevant biographical information on the candidate, the qualifications of the candidate, the issues that should be addressed by the Contracting Parties during the next three years and the position of the candidate on those issues.
-The Secretariat will circulate the names of candidates for the position of President or Vice President and materials supporting their candidacy to all Contracting Parties at least one month before the Organizational Meeting.
+The Secretariat will circulate the names of candidates for the position of President or Vice-Presidents and materials supporting their candidacy to all Contracting Parties at least one month before the Organizational Meeting.

-8. Contracting Parties will endeavour to reach consensus on the President and Vice President from the candidates nominated in accordance with Paragraph 7.

-9. Each candidate for the elective places, or their representative, shall have the opportunity to make a short oral presentation to the Contracting Parties at the Organizational Meeting that addresses the items in the material supporting their candidacy and shall answer questions from the Contracting Parties.
+- 8. Contracting Parties will endeavour to reach consensus on the President and Vice-Presidents from the candidates nominated in accordance with Paragraph 7. - 9.
+Each candidate for the elective places, or their representative, shall have the opportunity to make a short oral presentation to the Contracting Parties at the Organizational Meeting that addresses the items in the material supporting their candidacy and shall answer questions from the Contracting Parties.

 III.2.
-Nomination of other officers
+Nomination of Other Officers

-10. Not later than three months before the Organizational Meeting, the Secretariat will request Contracting Parties to submit in writing the name of any individual that the Contracting Party is nominating for election to the position of Chairperson, Vice-Chairperson, Rapporteur, or Coordinator.
-Not later than one month before the Organizational Meeting, a Contracting Party should submit in writing the name of any individual that the Contracting Party is nominating for election to the position of Chairperson, Vice-Chairperson, Rapporteur, or Coordinator.
+10. Not later than three months before the Organizational Meeting, the Secretariat will request Contracting Parties to submit in writing the name of any individual that the Contracting Party is nominating for election to the position of Chairperson, Vice-Chairperson, Rapporteur, or Co-ordinator.
+Not later than one month before the Organizational Meeting, a Contracting Party should submit in writing the name of any individual that the Contracting Party is nominating for election to the position of Chairperson, Vice-Chairperson, Rapporteur, or Co-ordinator.
 The Secretariat will circulate the names of candidates to all Contracting Parties before the Organizational Meeting.